triacolyte/homogenize/README.md

 I installed gmad via their [github][gmad-github].
 Their project uses `premake4`, and the build file was too outdated to work out of the box.
 Instead, I just compiled the project with a single gcc command, and added header files where they were needed to compile on Linux.

-I've included the modified source directory and executable in the `gmad` folder.

 #### CrowbarX

 I installed CrowbarX from [here][crowbar-github-release].